Robbertvermeulen/wordpress/README.md

 * `WORDPRESS_DB_HOST: mysql`
 > *Optional*: The name of our mysql service acts as its hostname.
 Change this if you have named your service differently or you are running multiple mysql services.
 Defaults to `mysql`.
 * `WORDPRESS_DB_USER: root`
 > *Mandatory*: Needed so that the Wordpress instance can create database entries.
-Must be `root`.
 * `WORDPRESS_DB_PASSWORD: password`
 > *Mandatory*: Needed so that the Wordpress instance can create database entries.
 Must match `MYSQL_ROOT_PASSWORD` (if used).
 If `MYSQL_ALLOW_EMPTY_PASSWORD` is used please input: `WORDPRESS_DB_PASSWORD: ""`
 * `WORDPRESS_DB_NAME: exampleDatabase`